browserengineering/book/book/visual-effects.md

 [^save-like-function-call]: This is a lot like function calls in Python or many other computer languages.
 When you call a function, the local "state" (variables etc) of the code that calls the function is implicitly saved, and is available unchanged when the call completes.
-The blending that occurs during a `restore` is analogous to how a function return value is set into a local variable of the calling code.
+The *compositing* that occurs during a `restore` is analogous to how a function return value is set into a local variable of the calling code.

-Let's see how blending and opacity actually work.
+Let's see how opacity and compositing actually work.

 First, opacity: ;et's assume that pixels are represented in `skia.kRGBA_8888_ColorType`[^example-rgb].
 To apply the opacity,